moiristo/settler/README.md

   => "UA-xxxxx-x"
   ```

-* Some named scopes for finding setting are available that may be useful as
+* Activerecord only: some named scopes for finding setting are available that may be useful as
   well:
-  * `Setting.editable`: returns all editable settings.
+  * `Settler::ORM::Activerecord::Setting.editable`: returns all editable settings.
-  * `Setting.deletable`: returns all deletable settings.
+  * `Settler::ORM::Activerecord::Setting.deletable`: returns all deletable settings.
-  * `Setting.deleted`: returns all deleted settings.
+  * `Settler::ORM::Activerecord::Setting.deleted`: returns all deleted settings.

 ## Typecasting